TheFutureGadgetsLab/WaifuXL/README.md

 For our super resolution network we are using the state-of-the-art [Real-ESRGAN](https://arxiv.org/abs/2107.10833) and for our image tagging network we are using a [MobileNetV3](https://arxiv.org/abs/1905.02244).
 Both were trained on a subset of [Danbooru2021](https://www.gwern.net/Danbooru2021).

 ## Site
 [Onnx Runtime](https://onnxruntime.ai/) is multithreaded and supports SIMD instructions--while upscaling on a phone or a laptop is suprisingly quick, using a beefier computer will bring noticable benefits.
 We're hosted on [Cloudflare Pages](https://pages.cloudflare.com/) which provides unlimited bandwidth.

-Alec, please fill out a section describing how we made our ferociously sexy site.
+The site is written in React with Next.js and TailwindCSS.

 # Contribution Guide
-If you'd like to contribute there are a number of aveneus where you can do so:

 ## Code / Site
 We're definitely open to code contributions, whether it be code cleanup, new features, or bugfixes.
 Simply open a discussion so we all can collaborate and discuss the merit of your ideas!